-Students intending to complete the disability rights and services certificate may find the declaration form on the School of Education's Apply to a Program page.
+Students intending to complete the Disability Rights and Services Certificate will find the declaration form on the School of Education's Certificate Programs page.
 The declaration for this certificate program can be submitted at any time during the calendar year.

 Please note, students completing a major in Rehabilitation Psychology, Special Education or Elementary Ed-Special Education are not eligible to complete this certificate.